MadalinaBoca/soa/README.md

 The Movie Catalog is a WebApplication that allows a user to rate movies.
 It uses the following microservices:
 - MovieInfoService which provides the data related to a movie making calls to a 3rd party API MovieDB.
 - RatingsDataService which manages all users and corresponding movie ratings.
+- MovieCatalogService orchestrates calls to the MovieInfoService and RatingsDataService microservices.

 # Installation
 ```